JayasreeKirthipati04/StackHPpred/README.md

 1. `Sequence_Name`: The identifier from your FASTA header.
 2. `Probability`: The computed probability score (0.0 to 1.0).
 3. `Prediction`: The binary classification (`HP` for Hormone Peptide, `non-HP` for non-Hormone Peptide).

+## 📖 Citation
+If you find StackHPpred useful in your research, please cite our paper:
+> *[Jayasree Kirthipati], "StackHPpred: A stacking-based ensemble learning framework for the identification of peptide hormones using multi-view feature representations", [Journal Name], 202X.*